firstdraft/ai-chat/README.md

 While this gem includes specs, they use mocked API responses.
 To test with real API calls:

-1. Navigate to the test program directory: `cd demo`
+1. Navigate to the examples directory: `cd examples`
-2. Create a `.env` file in the test_program directory with your API credentials:
+2. Create a `.env` file in the examples directory with your API credentials:
     ```
     # Your OpenAI API key
     OPENAI_API_KEY=your_openai_api_key_here
     ```
 3. Install dependencies: `bundle install`
-4. Run the test program: `ruby demo.rb`
+4. Run the examples: `ruby all.rb`

 This test program runs through all the major features of the gem, making real API calls to OpenAI.